 For most drivers the fastest route will be to take US 17 through Elizabeth City, then east on US158 to the Outer Banks, which will cross the Albemarle Sound at the Wright Memorial Bridge and Kitty Hawk.

-Visitors coming from the south may find it easier to take US 264 through Alligator River National Wildlife Refuge.
-A round about way, but it is a beautiful ride.
+Visitors coming from the south may find it easier to take US 264 through the Alligator River National Wildlife Refuge.
+A roundabout way, but it is a beautiful ride.
 That route would bypass the Alligator River Bridge and enter the Outer Banks at Manteo.

 There has been some discussion about replacing the bridge, but at this point in time, there is no funding available.